ShimmiChristo/shimmin-blog-starter/content/players/cam/index.md

 handicap: 25
 ---

-A new member to the Blue Team in 2022.
+A new member in 2022, Cam is back in 2023 as a new father and a lighter man.
+He's looking to improve after only winning 2 matches in 2022.
+An early favorite for MIP.

 Cam likes U of M sports and skiing.

-Cam is a comptetor looking to compete in 2022.
-His greatest skills aren't on the golf course, but he'll still find a way to win.

-Early favorite for the John Daly award.